Bed Sores

 Utah law urges immediate reporting of suspected elder abuse or neglect.
 Quick action helps authorities investigate as soon as possible and safeguards vulnerable individuals in local facilities.

-The Utah Division of Aging and Adult Services, particularly Adult Protective Services, investigates reports of elder neglect or abuse throughout Draper and Salt Lake County.
-Local law enforcement may assist if necessary.
+The Utah Division of Aging and Adult Services, through Adult Protective Services, investigates reports of elder abuse or neglect across Salt Lake County and surrounding areas.
+Local law enforcement may also become involved when necessary to ensure the safety of residents.

 Track signs or incidents in detail, keep relevant medical records, and document communications with care providers.
 Photographs, witness accounts, and notes of previous complaints help support your claim during any investigation.